Abarim Publications' online Biblical Greek Dictionary

 From our verb derive:

 - The adjective διδακτικος (didaktikos), which appears to be a Pauline invention meaning "teachy" or "having the didactic knack."
 It's used only twice in the New Testament (1 Timothy 3:2 and 2 Timothy 2:24 — despite their grave topics, the letters to Timothy are full of jest and banter and clearly written out of great fondness) and appears to describe having an aptitude or zeal for teaching.
 People who routinely face packs of blood-curdling pupils know that it takes vast and superhuman talents to persuade young minds to not overeat on the mental candy offered on Facebook and its likes, but on occasion down a hearty scoop of bone-growing treasure.
 This aptitude appears to begin with a genuine concern for the people taught, and strives to settle on the fleeting point of balance between disarming charm and rigid authority.
-Doing so, teachers save generations (which is why in enlightened societies teachers enjoy the highest respect and the biggest salaries — in really advanced cultures, teachers pay no tax either).
+Doing so, teachers save generations, which is why in enlightened societies teachers enjoy the highest respect and the biggest salaries, and in really advanced cultures, teachers pay no tax.

 - The adjective διδακτος (didaktos), meaning taught.
 In the classics this word may describe things that are taught (lessons, wisdoms), or collectively: teachable things (as opposed to experiences or notions that can't be traded in such ways).
 It may also describe people who are taught and, hopefully, are now learned.
 In the New Testament this word occurs only twice, in John 6:45 and 1 Corinthians 2:13, both times arguing that all things that are actually true are true because they either pertain to or were created by the Creator.
 Ultimately, since the source of all things that are actually real is the Creator, all things that can be learned can only be learned from the Creator.
 Also see the adjective θεοδιδακτος (theodidaktos), below.